sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 }
 ```

-When the client attempts to retrieve a list of products after exceeding the limits of the API, the server responds with a `429 Too Many Requests` status code.
-The `Retry-After` header indicates that the client should wait 60 seconds before making another request.
-The response also includes `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset` headers to provide additional information about the rate limit status.
+When the client attempts to retrieve a list of products after exceeding the limits of the API, the server responds with

-Documenting rate limiting policies, you help API consumers understand and adhere to the usage limits, reducing the likelihood of unintentional rate limit violations and ensuring a smoother, more predictable interaction with the API.
+a `429 Too Many Requests` status code.
+The `Retry-After` header indicates that the client should wait 60 seconds before
+making another request.
+The response also includes `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset`
+headers to provide additional information about the rate limit status.

 <br><br>